Proud of our past . . .excited about our future . . .

 Student achievement results continue to be exemplary and rank the system as one of the state's elite.
 Greeneville students consistently score well above state and national averages on mandated assessments and college entrance exams.
 In addition, each of the Greeneville City Schools maintains excellent performance levels as defined by the Federal "No Child Left Behind" guidelines.
 The system has a dropout rate of less than two percent.

-Members of the Greeneville City Board of Education include Craig Ogle, chairman; Cindy Luttrell, vice chairman; Dr. Craig Shepherd, Dr. Mark Patterson and Jerry Anderson.
+Members of the Greeneville City Board of Education include Craig Ogle, chairman; Cindy Luttrell, vice chairman; Dr. Craig Shepherd, Jerry Anderson, and Brian Cook.
 A student representative position has also been created to serve on the Board of Education.